richardson-dp-github/wdd/README.md

 * Sniff
 * Filter
-** Filtering for the desired kind of WiFi Packets (eg mostly probe requests) ** Also, for ethical reasons, this provides the opportunity to white-list MAC addresses when needed
+  * Filtering for the desired kind of WiFi Packets (eg mostly probe requests)
+  * Also, for ethical reasons, this provides the opportunity to white-list MAC addresses when needed
 * Send
+  * To the Central Server for Analysis

+### Analyzing Packets

+* Packets will be saved to a database on the central server.

 ### Current Work, Status